icon-project/IBC-Integration/docs/adr/xcall.md

 XCall is an application module to implement IBCModule interface.
 The xcall is defined by [IIP52](https://github.com/icon-project/IIPs/blob/master/IIPS/iip-52.md).
-To be used in ICON-IBC, some specs defined on the IIP52 is modified to support IBC standards.
+To be used in ICON-IBC, some specs has been added to support IBC standards.

 This was designed taking an example of IBC Module and xcall contract.